jakenorbie12/important_tag_NLP/README.md

 ### Feature Generation and Data Splitting

-1) In anaconda navigate to the folder using cd command and then type this:
+1) In anaconda navigate to the folder using cd command and then type this: (-f filename is not required) (-fgm EVAL is if you are doing a full evaluation)
 ```
-python src/dataset.py feature_gen
+python src/dataset.py -c feature_gen -f filename -fgm EVAL
 ```

 2) This generates features for the data and saves it for a new file.
 For the data, put in the the data/original folder, and change the filepath according in data_config.py file.
 Next, you split the data using this:
 ```
-python src/dataset.py split
+python src/dataset.py -c split -m BOTH
 ```

 2a) Other versions of data splitting would be having all the data being training set and all the data being testing for evaluation purposes.
 For complete training set use:
 ```
-python src/dataset.py split_train
+python src/dataset.py -c split -m TRAIN
 ```
 And for complete testing:
 ```
-python src/dataset.py split_eval
+python src/dataset.py -c split -m EVAL
 ```

 ### Training and Evaluating Data

 1) Unless you plan to only evaluate the data (all testing).
-In anaconda navigate to the folder using cd and then type:
+In anaconda navigate to the folder using cd and then type: (-mf modelfile isn't required)
 ```
-python src/tags.py train
+python src/tags.py -c train -mf modelfile
 ```

-2) From there you should have a model built, where unless you are only making a model type:
+2) From there you should have a model built, where unless you are only making a model type: (-mf modelfile isn't required)
 ```
-python src/tags.py evaluate
+python src/tags.py -c evaluate -fm modelfile
 ```

 3) If you want to fine tune the parameters or have your own model, then you can change the filepath and parameters in the model_config script